What to See, Do, Eat and Where to Stay

 Carlton, Oregon c1840

-Carlton, Oregon, first settled by homesteaders in the 1840s, has a rich history of agriculture, logging, and, most recently, wwine production.
-Download the Walking Tour and explore the history of Carlton via a self-guided tour on your mobile device.
+Carlton, Oregon, first settled by homesteaders in the 1840s, has a rich history of agriculture, logging, and, most recently, wine production.
+Take a self-guided Carlton Historical Tour, a walking tour of 27-historical sites.
+Browse the tour now on this app.
+Are you sure you only have 36 hours?
+You might want to extend your stay!

 The Blue Atlas Cedar in Carlton’s Ladd Park is over 100 years old.